-- Tuatha de Danan - (the approximate pronounciation sounds like - Too ha day dah-nan ).
+- Tuatha de Danan: (The approximate pronunciation sounds like Too ha day dah-nan ).
 The translation basically means 'people of the goddess Danu.
-But other translations describe them more as a tribe or clan.
-They were regarded as a clan of deities and super heroes.
-Dagda being one of the best known.
+But other translations describe them more like a tribe or clan.
+They were regarded as a clan of deities and superheroes.
+Dagda is one of the best known.
 They were skilled in the arts, science, poetry as well as magical and mystical knowledge.
 After being eventually defeated, the Dananns retreated into the Underworld and the magical 'land of youth' - Tir na n-Og.
 Through magic, this secret world was kept hidden from the eyes of mortals.
-The Tuatha de Danan are shape shifters, able to move between a human like appearance and a wolf.
+The Tuatha de Danan are shapeshifters, able to move between a human-like appearance and a wolf.

 Do you believe you have a spirit guide that takes the form of an animal?

-The shamanic journey or 'wolf trance' involved moulding and releasing the shaman's energy field or hamingia .
+The shamanic journey or 'wolf trance' involved moulding and releasing the shaman's energy field or hamingia.
 This would allow for the etheric shield to form into a wolf.
 This would then carry the shaman's consciousness to the Underworld.
-In the Underworld a shaman would commune with the animal soul that lies hidden, deep within the levels of the subconcious.
+In the Underworld, a shaman would commune with the animal soul that lies hidden, deep within the levels of the subconscious.

-Here again we have the association of wolf with death.
-But this is once more symbolic of a cleansing and transition in order to undergo a spiritual re-birth.
+Here again, we have the association of wolf with death.
+But this is once more symbolic of cleansing and transition in order to undergo a spiritual re-birth.
 Through this transformation knowledge and understanding comes.

 The wolf is regarded as one of the Celtic animal allies.
 Which basically means it is one of the common spirit guides.
 The wolf was regarded as cunning, intelligent and with the power to out-wit hunters.
 As such it can teach us how to avoid dangers that would harm us.
 The wolf is a great teacher and guide and shows us the mysteries of nature as well as the mystery of death and re-birth.